peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Parameters:</b>

- * <i>encoding</i>: Encoding that exposes a decoder to be converted into a character input tream.
-If the decoder returns -2 (indicating a decode error), the haracter input stream handles the error by returning a replacement haracter in its place.
+ * <i>encoding</i>: Encoding that exposes a decoder to be converted into a character input stream.
+If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

  * <i>stream</i>: Byte stream to convert into Unicode characters.